raymondshiner/simple-weather-app/Instructions.md

 Note: I did not optionally dockerize the application.

+## 0. Installing dependencies

+Before running the application or its tests you need to install the node dependencies.
+You can do so by running the following command.

+### `npm install`

 ## 1. Building/Running the application

-In the project directory, you can run:
+In the project directory, you can run the following command to start the application.

 ### `npm start`